Lynsey Stone MBACP (Registered)

 The Therapy Rooms

 When searching for a counsellor it can be difficult to decide who the right person will be, and there’s a lot of us to choose from.
-Here is some information to tell you a bit about who I am.
+Here is some information to tell you a bit about who I am and what to expect.
 I hope it helps.
-I've tried to avoid jargon, and to be as honest as possible about what you can expect if you decide to work with me.

 People seek counselling for a variety of reasons; you may be experiencing relationship issues or bereavement/ loss.
 You may be finding it difficult to manage anxiety, panic attacks, stress or depression.
 You may be struggling with illness, disability or changes to your circumstances, or you may suffer from low self confidence.
 I can help you to to: